 Bellevue is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Bellevue’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-The population of Bellevue has a very low overall level of education: only 9.06% of people over 25 hold a 4-year college degree or higher.
+The citizens of Bellevue have a very low rate of college education: just 7.41% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

-The per capita income in Bellevue in 2022 was $24,046, which is lower middle income relative to Texas, and low income relative to the rest of the US.
-This equates to an annual income of $96,184 for a family of four.
+The per capita income in Bellevue in 2022 was $26,935, which is lower middle income relative to Texas and the nation.
+This equates to an annual income of $107,740 for a family of four.
 However, Bellevue contains both very wealthy and poor people as well.
+Bellevue also has one of the higher rates of people living in poverty in the nation, with 32.31% of its population below the federal poverty line.

 The most common language spoken in Bellevue is English.
 Other important languages spoken here include German/Yiddish and Spanish.